Mojallizadeh/DifferentiationToolbox/README.md

+This toolbox can be used to evaluate and compare the performances of 25 different differentiators available in the literature.
+It can also be used to tune the parameters of the differentiators.

 The toolbox is briefly introduced in Appendix E of [1].
 If you use the toolbox in your works, please cite [1], [2], [3] and [4] in your publications, and mention that this differentiation toolbox was developed by Mohammad Rasool Mojallizadeh during the DIGITSLID project conducted at INRIA [1].

 The codes are provided under GNU GENERAL PUBLIC LICENSE.